nvpnathan/py-vsphere-automation/esx/README.md

-# Deploying the VCSA Appliance
+# Deploying nested ESXi hypervisors as Virtual Machines

-## Install Requirements
+## Manual Install with ovftool Requirements

 - This repo including the vcsa-deploy.py
-- Python 3.6.x +
+- ESXi 7.0 OVA from William Lams
-- Python libraries - pyyaml, pyvmomi, vim, platform
+- ovftool - version
-- VCSA Appliance ISO
-- YAML Configuration file placed in $HOME

 ### vSphere Requirements

-The VCSA Appliance needs to be deployed onto an existing ESXi Host.
+- vSphere 7.0 with a physical ESXi 7.0 Host

 ## Creating the YAML Configuration file.